hidglobal/oauth-2.0-sdk-with-openid-connect-extensions/README.txt

-This SDK version implements the OpenID Connect draft suite from 27 December 2012.
+This SDK version implements the OpenID Connect draft suite from 27 December 2012 (version 14).

 The SDK JavaDocs are at http://nimbusds.com/files/openid-connect-sdk/javadoc/

 The Nimbus OpenID Connect SDK is licensed under GPL 2.0.
-Licences for integration into proprietary products and services are available for fee, please get in touch with us at http://nimbusds.com/contact.html
+Licences for integration into proprietary products and services are available for a fee, please get in touch with us at http://nimbusds.com/contact.html

-2013-01-14
+2013-05-13

 [eof]